quocthanh2694/micro-fe-web-component-build-library/README.md

 ## Project overview
-- `shop` Shopping center
+- `shop` Shopping center (also is remote and included inside host - container)
 - `container` This is host page includes Shopping center (also is a Landing page)

-## Tech
-- Micro front-end ( includes nested route and be able to run independent) using webpack module federation
-- Web component - input (support VanillaJs, ReactJs, Angular, Vue)
-- Reactjs / react router dom v6
+- `ui-libs` is a library Input web component published to npm (have test with vanillaJs)
+- `angular-demo-using-wc` Test using input web component with Angular
+- `vuejs-demo-using-wc` Test using input web component with Vue

 ## Figma Design
 - https://www.figma.com/file/GMZUTl4NBoWYj3Gmrrq10s/Simpson-Thanh-Project1?type=design&node-id=0%3A1&mode=dev